HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ##### WebAssembly

-[WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) (Wasm) acts as the bytecode for the web.
+[WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) acts as the bytecode for the web.
 Code written in various programming languages, including C++ and Rust, can be compiled into WebAssembly.
 It enables developers to write optimized, high-performance code that is executed by the browser's scripting engine on the user's CPU.

 <!-- markdownlint-disable-next-line MD051 -->
 WebAssembly has broad browser support, being implemented in all relevant browser engines since 2017.
-In 2025, the usage of WebAssembly (i.e., the instantiation of a WebAssembly module relative to page loads) experienced 27% linear growth (see [Figure 1](#fig-1)) from being active on 4.44% of page loads in January, and 5.64% in December 2025 (January 2024: 3.37%).
+In 2025, the usage of WebAssembly (i.e., the instantiation of a WebAssembly module relative to page loads) experienced 27% linear growth (see [Figure 7.1](#fig-1)) from being active on 4.44% of page loads in January 2025, and 5.64% in December 2025 (<a hreflang="en" href="https://chromestatus.com/metrics/feature/timeline/popularity/2237">January 2024</a>: 3.37%).

 {{ figure_markup(
   image="genai-wasm-usage.png",